-Retirement rates predict when active retirement eligible members will commence receiving benefit payments and are based on age.
+Retirement rates predict when active retirement eligible members will commence receiving benefit payments and are based on a member's age and length of service.
 Retirement eligible members age 75 or older are assumed to commence receiving benefits immediately.
-Sample rates are shown in Table 4, and vary by age.
+Sample rates are shown in Table 4.